nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ```
 ##### Execution Example
 ```
-> list rooms - views a list of vacant rooms
+> rooms --vacant - views a list of vacant rooms
 > ...
 ```